dlamblin/insight-data-engineering-code-challenge/README.md

   project.
 - The input and output directories and their contents were renamed and updated to match the revised challenge.
+- Total rewrite of the Perl and oneliner solutions.
 - The following are speculated changes:
-  - Total rewrites of the one-liner, Perl, and Go solutions.
+  - Total rewrites of the Go solutions.
   - Addition of a Python solution.
   - Large rewrite of the Java solution.
     - Removed the input handling code for clarity and relying on the shell